LCSW vs. MFT: What’s the Difference?

 An LCSW’s typical day often includes the following duties:

-• Maintain client records.
+• Maintaining client records

-LCSWs can work in various specialties and environments, including with children and families or in health care or school settings.
+LCSWs can work in various specialties and environments, including with children and families or in healthcare or school settings.

-An MFT’s responsibilities include the following:
+An LMFT’s responsibilities include the following:

-MFTs employ various techniques to help clients, such as cognitive behavioral therapy (CBT).
+LMFTs employ various techniques to help clients, such as cognitive behavioral therapy (CBT).
 Using CBT, they help clients identify harmful thoughts, feelings, and beliefs and teach them how to replace those patterns with more positive, productive ones.

-Many MFTs work in private practice.
+Many LMFTs work in private practice.
 They may also work in mental health centers; hospitals; substance abuse treatment facilities; and employee assistance programs, which are mental health programs that businesses provide to their employees.

-Salary and Job Outlook
+LMFT vs. LCSW: Salary and Job Outlook

 LCSWs and MFTs both have above-average salaries and projected above-average job growth, according to the BLS.

-• State government (excluding education and hospitals): $78,450
+• State government (excluding education and hospitals): $86,030

-• Outpatient care centers: $55,690
+• Outpatient care centers: $61,390

-• Individual and family services: $47,590
+• Individual and family services: $50,700

-• Offices of other health practitioners: $46,630
+• Offices of other health practitioners: $49,190

 MFT salary potential will depend on the state that the therapist is licensed and practicing in.
 Popular states for MFTs include: